Jason0x55/ToldCalculator/docs/markdown/BUILD.md

 12. Allow IntelliJ to load and import and download any necessary files.

 * If you get an error that 'SDK location not found.
 Define location with sdk.dir in the local.properties file or with an ANDROID_HOME environment variable'
 * Copy the ‘local.properties’ file from another android project to the root director of the ToldCalculator project.
-Close the project and reopen it and you should be able to run it
+Close the project and reopen it and you should be able to run it.
-* If you don't see a Run configuration - Select Run → Edit configurations.
-Press the green plus sign on the left and selected Android app.
+* If you still don't see a Run configuration - Select Run -> Edit configurations.
+Press the green plus sign on the left of the Run Configurations dialog and select Android app.
 Give the configuration a name.
-On the General tab select app under the Module dropdown list.
+Then on the General tab select app under the Module dropdown list.
 Press ok and you should be able to run the app.
 [Back](../../README.md)